patrick-kidger/torchtyping/FURTHER-DOCUMENTATION.md

 **The runtime checking isn't working!**

-Make sure that you've enable typeguard, either by decorating the function with `typeguard.typechecked`, or by using `typeguard.importhook.install_import_hook`, or by using the pytest command line flags listed in the main [README](./README.md).
+First make sure that you're calling `torchtyping.patch_typeguard`.

-Then make sure that you're calling `torchtyping.patch_typeguard`.
+Then sure that you've enabled `typeguard`, either by decorating the function with `typeguard.typechecked`, or by using `typeguard.importhook.install_import_hook`, or by using the pytest command line flags listed in the main [README](./README.md).
+Make sure these happen after calling `torchtyping.patch_typeguard`.

 If you have done all of that, then feel free to raise an issue.